silverstripe/silverstripe-upgrader/README.md

 upgrade-code environment --root-dir=/var/www/SS_project --write -vvv
 ```

 * The command doesn't assume your `_ss_environment.php` file is in your root folder.
-Like SilverStripe 3, it will
+Like Silverstripe 3, it will
 recursively check the parent folder until it finds an `_ss_environment.php` or an unreadable folder.
 * If your `_ss_environment.php` file contains unusual logic (conditional statements or loops), you will get a warning.
 `upgrade-code` will still try to convert the file, but you should double-check the output.